 Noble Soil & Water Scholarship Fund

-/> Stewardship Week is officially celebrated from the last Sunday in April to the first Sunday in May.
+Stewardship Week is officially celebrated from the last Sunday in April to the first Sunday in May.
 It is one of the world’s largest conservation-related observances.
 Each year Noble SWCD provides conservation and stewardship field days, programs, workshops and additional outreach efforts throughout their community to educate citizens about the need to care for our resources.
-In 2018 Stewardship Week is from April 29th to May 6th and the theme will be “Watersheds Our Water Our Home”.
+In 2019 Stewardship Week is from April 28th to May 5th and the theme will be “Life in the Soil: Dig Deeper”.

-Ag School Days is an agriculture-related educational field trip is every May for over 400 students.
-Students are escorted through a series of agricultural related stations that involved Animal Science, Nutrition, Research and Reproduction.
-They also visit stations on Forestry, Water Quality Monitoring, Wildlife Adaptations, Electrical Safety, Weather Jeopardy and Fishing.
-Students gain a new understanding of our natural surroundings.
+Ag School Days is an agriculture-related educational field trip, each year, for third grade students in Noble and Guernsey County Elementary schools.
+Students are escorted through a series of agricultural and environmental related stations that involve: Animal Science, Nutrition, Research and Reproduction.
+They also visit stations exploring Forestry, Water Quality and Monitoring, Wildlife Adaptations, Electrical Safety, Weather Jeopardy and Fishing.
+Students gain a new understanding and respect for our natural surroundings through hands on experiences, and education.

 Each year at the end of August, Noble SWCD has a display and information building during the Noble County Fair to provide conservation information.
 Displays and educational material showcase the resources available to the public.
 Noble SWCD staff are also on hand to answer any questions.
-In 2017 the SWCD showcased a display focusing on the last 75 Years of the Noble Soil and Water Conservation District.
-The display also featured our upcoming ATV tour in September.
-For the second year in row we also had our “Live” Monarch Butterfly Display that people could stop in and view the caterpillars foraging on milkweed and developing into chrysalis and even witness them hatching into adult butterfly’s.
+In 2018 the SWCD showcased a display focusing on the work done by the District Supervisors and Staff of the Noble Soil and Water Conservation District, in the past year.
+The display also showcased upcoming events such: as Board of Supervisors election, Air and ATV Tours and the District’s Annual Meeting.
+For the fourth year in row we also had our “Live” Monarch Butterfly Display that people could stop in and view the caterpillars foraging on milkweed and developing into chrysalis, and even witness them hatching into adult butterfly’s.